escherize/PR-watcher/README.md

 This is a dashboard that can help you:
 - View all active PRs in a single view
 - Re-run failed jobs
-- Refresh the status of PRs
+- Watch the status of PRs

 ![](./statics/screenshots.png)